milos7250/GRouNdGAN/docs/tutorial.rst

 Imposing Custom GRNs
 ^^^^^^^^^^^^^^^^^^^^

 It is possible to instead impose your own GRN onto GRouNdGAN.
-If you're opting for this option, skip the ``--create_grn`` command.
+If you're opting for this option, skip the ``--create-grn`` command.
 Instead, create a python dictionary where keys are gene indices (``int``).
 For each key (gene index), the value is the set of indices ``set[int]`` coresponding to TFs that regulate the gene.

 .. image:: _static/sampleGRN.svg